Job prospects Community And Social Services Worker in Alberta

 Prospects over the next 3 years

-The employment outlook will be moderate for Social and community service workers (NOC 42201) in Alberta for the 2023-2025 period.
+The employment outlook will be Limited for social and community service workers (NOC 42201) in Alberta for the 2025-2027 period.

 The following factors contributed to this outlook: